imbhargav5/rooks/README.md

 *   [useFreshTick](https://react-hooks.org/docs/useFreshTick) - Like use-fresh-ref but specifically for functions
 *   [useFullscreen](https://react-hooks.org/docs/useFullscreen) - Use full screen api for making beautiful and emersive experinces.
 *   [useGeolocation](https://react-hooks.org/docs/useGeolocation) - A hook to provide the geolocation info on client side.
+*   [useGetIsMounted](https://react-hooks.org/docs/useGetIsMounted) - Checks if a component is mounted or not at the time.
+Useful for async effects
 *   [useInViewRef](https://react-hooks.org/docs/useInViewRef) - Simple hook that monitors element enters or leave the viewport that's using Intersection Observer API.
 *   [useInput](https://react-hooks.org/docs/useInput) - Input hook for React.
 *   [useIntersectionObserverRef](https://react-hooks.org/docs/useIntersectionObserverRef) - A hook to register an intersection observer listener.